 This is how black dads are stereotyped:

+More in the actual episode!!
 Listen & Subscribe for more.
-Be sure to share this, you never know who needs to hear it:iTunes Google Play Music Stitcher Radio Spotify
+Be sure to share this, you never know who wants to hear it:iTunes Google Play Music Stitcher Radio Spotify